Oracle Visual Query Builder

 Important Notes

-- JOIN configuration must be valid JSON: If join_config is invalid JSON, JOINs are skipped.
+- Join configuration must be valid JSON: If join_config is not valid JSON, joins are skipped and a warning is logged.

 Troubleshooting